andy-miles/onedrive-java-sdk/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPLv3 License.
-See `LICENSE` for more information.
+Distributed under the GPLv3 license.
+See [LICENSE](https://github.com/andy-miles/onedrive-java-sdk/blob/main/LICENSE) for more information.

 <div align="right">(<a href="#readme-top">back to top</a>)</div>